 When you create your forecasts, use educated guesses to guide you.
 Remember, no one actually knows the future, so your job is just to make good guesses at how many customers you can acquire, what they’re going to spend with you, and how much it’s going to cost you to run your business.

 In previous posts, we’ve gone into more detail on forecasting sales and creating your budget.
-Start with these posts to learn what it takes to create the forecasts you need:
+Start with these articles to learn what it takes to create the forecasts you need:

 - The Recommended Sales Forecasting Method